ewilhelm222/SmugMug-random-image/README.txt

 wrapper_SmugMug_Random.sh

 This is a bash script that runs on days when the random image should be sent out.
-I chooses a random time to send the image (SmugMug_Random.py), and then follows up at a random time between 5 and 10 minutes later with the answer (Read_SmugMug_log.py).
+It chooses a random time to send the image (SmugMug_Random.py), and then follows up at a random time between 5 and 10 minutes later with the answer (Read_SmugMug_log.py).

 com.user.smugmug_random.plist